 — Kevin Riley, director of research at the UCLA Labor Occupational Safety and Health Program.

 The value of workers’ comp cases can range from a few hundred dollars to hundreds of thousands.
 In some outcomes, settlements can quickly add up for employers and insurance companies if they don’t get favorable evaluations.
 This increases pressure on doctors to downplay the severity of an employee’s injuries.

 And because the doctors on these lists—known as Medical Providers Networks—are often backlogged, workers can wait for months before getting their evaluations.
+If an employee disagrees with their doctor's decision, they can seek a second opinion from another MPN physician.
 Riley says this forces many workers to turn to personal doctors or health clinics for help, and their cases never end up in the workers’ comp system.
 (A communications director at the Department of Industrial Relations disputes this, saying the Division of Workers' Compensation doesn't have evidence of employees waiting months for medical treatment.)